SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Experiment Settings

 \subsection{Implementation Details}

-We train SDPose on the COCO-2017 person keypoints \emph{train2017} split only (no extra data), with text prompts disabled.
-The diffusion timestep is fixed at \(t=1000\).
-We use AdamW with a learning rate of \(3\times10^{-5}\).
-All experiments are run on 8 NVIDIA A100-NVLink GPUs with a total batch size of 128, without gradient accumulation.
-Inputs are resized to \(1024\times768\) with standard top-down augmentations.
-The 17-keypoint model is trained for 40 epochs (approximately 3 days), and the 133-keypoint model for 42 epochs (approximately 3 days and a half).
+We train SDPose exclusively on the COCO 2017 person keypoints \emph{train2017} split (no extra data), with text conditioning disabled.
+The diffusion timestep is fixed to \(t=1000\).
+We optimize using AdamW with a learning rate of \(3\times10^{-5}\).
+Inputs are resized to \(1024\times768\) and augmented with standard top-down augmentations.
+Unless otherwise stated, ablations are conducted on 8 NVIDIA A100 (NVLink) GPUs with a total batch size of 128 and no gradient accumulation.
+The 17-keypoint model is trained for 40 epochs (about 3 days), and the 133-keypoint model for 42 epochs (about 3.5 days).
+Our final feature-aggregation variant is trained on 4 NVIDIA H200 GPUs with the same total batch size (128), again without gradient accumulation, and with identical input resolution and augmentations; the 17-keypoint and 133-keypoint models are trained for 40 and 42 epochs, respectively, with comparable wall-clock time.